Trip Itinerary: 10-Day New Zealand South Island Road Trip

 What to do in Milford Sound:

-• Kayaking Milford Sound provides a unique perspective of the immense mountains carved by glaciers and cascading in waterfalls.
+Kayaking the Milford Sound provides a unique perspective of the immense mountains carved by glaciers and cascading in waterfalls.

 Day 5: Milford Sound to WAnaka